The Graduate School

 - A one-page statement from the dissertation adviser demonstrating his/her opinion

 - of the significance of the research and

 - of the progress made to date, including the anticipated completion date.

 - Where appropriate, the nature and importance of the nominee’s contribution to a team project should be included.

-Any bibliography or endnotes are limited to one page, single-spaced, and is not considered part of the four pages.
+Any bibliography or endnotes are limited to one page (12 pt Times New Roman, single-spaced, 1 inch margins) and is not considered part of the four pages.

 - The nominee's curriculum vitae, including names of publications.

-- A copy of the student's current UW transcript.
-An unofficial copy will be sufficient.
+- An unofficial copy of the student's current UW transcript.

 These awards are made on the basis of academic merit.
 Statements about the student's financial need should not be included.

 Two interdisciplinary faculty committees (one committee for Arts and Humanities nominees and one committee for Social Sciences